nimbella/netlify-plugin-nimbella/README.md

 ## Usage

-Learn how to structure your repository and `netlify.toml` for this plugin to deploy your functions on Nimbella Cloud.
+In this section, you will learn how to structure your repository and `netlify.toml` for this plugin to deploy your functions on Nimbella Cloud.

 #### Use Nimbella Projects with Netlify Sites

-> Learn about Nimbella projects [here](https://nimbella.io/downloads/nim/nim.html#overview-of-nimbella-projects-actions-and-deployment)
+The Nimbella add-on for Netlify allows you to use [Nimbella projects](https://nimbella.io/downloads/nim/nim.html#overview-of-nimbella-projects-actions-and-deployment) to automate packaging and deployment.
+We suggest reading the documentation about [Nimbella projects](https://nimbella.io/downloads/nim/nim.html#overview-of-nimbella-projects-actions-and-deployment) at some point.
+We provide a quick introduction here.

-All we need is a directory named `packages` at the base of your repository.
-The plugin will automatically deploy the packages inside `packages` and will also create redirect rules so all requests to `/.netlify/functions/*` will be redirected to functions (actions) deployed on Nimbella.
+Nimbella projects inspect a directory named `packages` at the base of your repository.
+The contents of this directory dictate the serverless functions that are deployed.
+The plugin will automatically deploy the functions inside `packages` and will also create redirect rules so all requests to `/.netlify/functions/*` are redirected to functions (also called actions) deployed on Nimbella.

-For example, let's imagine the following structure:
+For example, for the following project structure:

 ```
 site